hsz-devops/docker-moodle/README.md

 docker-moodle
 =============

-A Docker image that installs and runs the latest Moodle 3.1 stable, with external MySQL/Mariadb Database and automatic installation with a default predefined administrator user.
+A Docker composition that installs and runs the latest Moodle 3.3 (stable) release with an external MySQL or MariaDB database.
+It automates the Moodle set-up process using predefined default administrator credentials.

 ## Installation